Based on my recent posts, hockey is clearly what’s on my mind.

 Update, 5/31/11: Earlier today it was announced that True North Sports & Entertainment has purchased the Atlanta Thrashers and will move them to Winnipeg.
 I have to say congratulations to the fans in Winnipeg because they never should have lost the Jets, and because returning NHL hockey to their city is righting a wrong.

 But at the same time I have to sympathize with the fans in Atlanta.
 There are some good ones there, and it is horribly unfortunate that their team was saddled with an ownership group which made it obvious from the beginning that they did now want to own the team and were not going to even try to produce a winner.
-After 11 years of the crap, the fact that 13,000+ people per night spent their time and money attending every Thrashers games does not seem all that bad.
+After 11 years of the crap, the fact that 13,000+ people per night spent their time and money attending Thrashers games does not seem all that bad.

 2 comments: